k8snetworkplumbingwg/multus-cni/README.md

 # MULTUS CNI plugin

-Please read [CNI](https://github.com/containernetworking/cni) for more information on CNI.
+Please read [CNI](https://github.com/containernetworking/cni) for more information on container networking.

 Multus is the latin word for “Multi”